Matthew S. Petersen: Failed nomination to district court

-On September 11, 2017, President Donald Trump nominated Petersen to serve as a United States District Judge of the United States District Court for the District of Columbia, to the seat vacated by Judge Richard W. Roberts, who assumed senior status on March 16, 2016.
-The American Bar Association's Standing Committee on the Federal Judiciary unanimously rated Petersen as "Qualified".
+On September 11, 2017, President Donald Trump nominated Petersen to serve as a United States District Judge of the United States District Court for the District of Columbia.
+The American Bar Association's Standing Committee on the Federal Judiciary subsequently unanimously rated Petersen as "Qualified".
 On December 13, 2017, during his confirmation hearing before the Senate Judiciary Committee that subsequently went viral, Senator John Neely Kennedy questioned Petersen first about his relative inexperience in courtrooms and depositions and then about his knowledge of legal procedure, asking if Petersen knew what the Daubert standard was, and what a motion in limine was.
 He struggled to answer.

 In response to the questions on his experience and knowledge, he said:

 Petersen's answers received criticism in the press and from lawmakers.
 The New York Times described it as one of the "more painful Senate hearings in recent memory".
-Senator Sheldon Whitehouse (D-RI) complained that, of the "basic questions of law" Senator Kennedy asked, Petersen could not "answer a single one".
+Senator Sheldon Whitehouse (D-RI) complained that of the "basic questions of law" Senator Kennedy asked, Petersen could not "answer a single one".
 Legal scholar Alicia Bannon blamed Petersen's answers on "a lack of preparation and basic understanding of pretty basic legal concepts".

-Carrie Campbell Severino of National Review defended Petersen, saying that his time at the FEC gave him experience in trial-like procedures.
-Matthew Sanderson of The Hill argued that Kennedy's concerns were largely irrelevant to the D.C.
+Carrie Campbell Severino, president of the Judicial Crisis Network, defended him in the National Review, saying that his time at the FEC gave him experience in trial-like procedures.
+Matthew Sanderson, a Republican attorney from the Washington, D.C., firm Caplin & Drysdale, argued in The Hill that Kennedy's concerns were largely irrelevant to the D.C.
 District, and criticized Kennedy as "bellitl[ing]" Petersen.

 Petersen withdrew his nomination on December 16, 2017.
 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the Standing Rules of the United States Senate.